-Purchase Orders (PO) and Purchase Requisitions are extremely common documents used by practically every business.
-They help business control costs, ensure that business rules are followed and that the business gets the best possible deal.
-It’s also easier to track down problems e.g. if the wrong items are delivered the signed copy of the purchase order proves what was actually ordered.
+Purchase Orders (PO) and Purchase Requisitions are extremely common documents that practically every business uses.
+They help businesses control costs, ensure that employees cannot bypass business standards and that the business gets the best possible deal.
+Problems are easier to track down.
+If the vendor delivers the wrong items, the signed copy of the purchase order proves what the business actually ordered.

-A Purchase Requisition is an internal document that focuses on ensuring that internal business norms are followed when making a purchase.
-It ensures that the necessary checks, reviews and approvals are in place before an order is placed.
+A Purchase Requisition is an internal document that focuses on ensuring that employees consistently follow internal business norms when making a purchase.
+It ensures that the necessary checks, reviews and approvals are in place before placing an order.

 A Purchase Order is a legal contract between vendor and buyer.
-It’s the actual document that’s sent to the vendor to place an order and will generally outline terms & conditions, legal obligations and protections for both sides.
+It’s the actual document that the business sends to the vendor to place an order and will generally outline terms & conditions, legal obligations and protections for both sides.